This post may contain affiliate links. Please read our privacy policy.

 Like many soups, this chicken and corn chowder offers up some good alternatives for topping each bowl as the person wishes.
 Crispy bits of bacon, sliced scallions, cilantro, parsley…all of the above, none of the above, some of the above, your choice.
 Put out little bowls of everything and let each diner make their own decisions.

-What to Serve with Chicken, Bacon and Corn Chowder:
+What to Serve With Chicken, Bacon, and Corn Chowder

 Bowls of Chicken Corn Chowder on a white, wooden surface.

-Pin This
+Pin It

 Chicken Corn Chowder

-Prep: 15 minutes
+Prep Time: 15 minutes

-Cook: 15 minutes
+Cook Time: 15 minutes

-Total: 30 minutes
+Total Time: 30 minutes

 Servings: 6 People